CuriousCI/software-engineering/software-engineering.typ

 === Markov chains network pt.3 `[1400]`

 The same as above, but with a twist (in the original uses variables to indicate each input... which is sketcy...
-I can do it with CASE)
+I can do it with MOCC)

 == Traffic light `[2000]`